Skip to content

 They stopped in Milan, for lunch, in the Via Pattari, not far from the Cathedral; Chico escorted the party into a restaurant.
 There they had the routine meal of soup, chicken and potatoes and a peach.
 (Michael abbreviated this as ‘SCP.’)
 The packaged tour holiday-makers had been seated in the basement but those who were travelling on more expensive tours were upstairs in a much grander room on the ground floor.
 When the party in the basement had finished their meal, Chico announced that they must all be back at the coach by a certain time.
 ‘We have a tight schedule,’ he said, ‘and we must leave on time.’

 Many in the group, in particular the men, went to a café to watch the football being broadcast from London.
 The boys took off to the nearby Cathedral.
-Michael was deeply impressed by the huge Gothic pile; he thought it looked awe inspiring, a scene of great splendour, and, to him, much more dignified and ancient-looking than the vulgarity of St. Peters in Rome.
+Michael was deeply impressed by the huge Gothic pile; he thought it looked awe-inspiring, a scene of great splendour, and, to him, much more dignified and ancient-looking than the vulgarity of St. Peters in Rome.
 To him, it represented a temple of spirituality.
 The boys went in, realising that they had only half an hour to see it and get back to the coach.
 They rushed around the nave and Michael noted the sumptuousness of the scarlet hangings that adorned the pulpits, the red carpets in front of the alter and behind it a great white cloth hanging behind the ornate tabernacle.
 Michael would have stopped to inspect all these wonderful things but Richard moved him on.

 As they raced round the great church, they came to the lift that took visitors up to its roof.
 The boys dipped into the dregs of their money and paid the 250 lira to use the lift.
 Once they had got there, breathtaking vistas of the city greeted them.
 Richard peered over the edge and could see, far below, the square crawling with ant-like people.
 The boys ran across to the spire.
-At its very top they could see the golden statue of the Madonna, her head surrounded by a halo of stars.
+At its very top, they could see the golden statue of the Madonna, her head surrounded by a halo of stars.
 They ran up the narrow spiral stairway inside the spire.
 Arriving at the observation platform, they took a brief look at the amazing view before sprinting back down, making themselves giddy as they spiralled down the steps, trying to dodge the tourists who were making their way up.
-They found the lift but were dismayed that there was queue to use it.
+They found the lift but were dismayed that there was a queue to use it.
 They were worried about getting back to the coach on time but they could not see any other way of getting down from the roof.
 As they waited, Michael looked round and noticed there were stalls selling cold drinks and ice cream and an open-air café, where tourists were sitting at tables enjoying refreshments.
 A very enterprising church, Michael thought.
-At last the lift arrived and the boys found themselves descending, packed in with the other tourists.
+At last, the lift arrived and the boys found themselves descending, packed in with the other tourists.
 They just managed to get back to the coach with seconds to spare.

 As they left Milan, Michael wrote as many notes as he could about the magnificent cathedral.
-Fortunately he had purchased four postcards to remind him of it.
+Fortunately, he had purchased four postcards to remind him of it.
 The party arrived at the resort on the side of Lake Lucerne where they stopped for a meal.
 Michael and Carol walked along the lakeside, mulling over their experiences in the resort.
 They agreed that, when they got home, they would send letters to each other and keep in touch.
 They might even visit each other (they lived fairly close to each other in the Midlands.)
-As they walked along the promenade, they began to draw together the threads of their two weeks, discussing the relationships that had blossomed, the friendships that had been made, the many funny things that people had done.
+As they walked along the promenade, they began to draw together the threads of their two weeks, discussing the relationships that had blossomed, the friendships that had been made, and the many funny things that people had done.
 Michael talked about Assisi and the profound impact it had on him and his pilgrimage on the road to Ancona.
-Their conversation reflected on the clash between the culture of the Mediterranean with that of the English.
+Their conversation reflected the clash between the culture of the Mediterranean with that of the English.
 They discussed the easy, freedom of the Italian way of life, comparing it to the regimented ways of the English.
 The coach set off for the next leg of its journey back to Switzerland.

 Before leaving Italy, the coach took them to Lake Viverone.
 Here they stopped for a short break and the passengers disappeared into the cafés to use the facilities.
 It was Saturday afternoon and the large expanse of blue-grey water lay motionless, like the pond of a mill, stretching away towards rising horizons.
-In the distance, snow covered peaks of the mountains completed the picturesque scene.
+In the distance, snow-covered peaks of the mountains completed the picturesque scene.
 Small white-sailed yachts drifted lazily across the lake’s tranquil wavelets and a high-powered motor launch towed a skier, leaving behind a long plume of white foam.
-Michael and Richard walked along the promenade beside the lake, watching the launches and yachts and people swimming near to the shore.
+Michael and Richard walked along the promenade beside the lake, watching the launches and yachts and people swimming near the shore.
 The lakeside had as many hotels and restaurants as the sea-front at Cattolica, Michael thought.
 The boys noticed the expensive cars parked by the side of the promenade and Richard spotted several red E-type Jaguars and white Sunbeam Alpines parked by the side of the path.
-In the distance they could clearly hear music coming from a band that was playing in one of the lakeside bars.
+In the distance, they could clearly hear music coming from a band that was playing in one of the lakeside bars.
 Every now and then they heard a roar breaking the quiet stillness of the afternoon; it was the cheering of football fans watching televisions in the local bars and cafés which were packed with people watching the football on the televisions that had been set up for the World Cup season.
 England was playing Germany in the final game and many of the locals had sided with the English.
 The streets around the waterside were empty and there was hardly any traffic on the road.
 Almost all of the locals were inside, leaving only visitors and tourists on the promenade.

 The coach continued towards Aosta.
 Richard and Michael had resumed their seats right at the back and were waving at the other coaches.
 By then it had become clear that England had won the World Cup.
 Many of the coaches, carrying English people, had union jacks in their windows.
 As they passed through villages, people saw it was an English coach and waved and cheered at them.
 The party was chuffed and thought the sporting victory was a marvellous conclusion to their holiday.
 Michael however was more interested in medieval churches and paid no attention to football.
 He was not even aware that the World Cup was taking place until he saw many of the coaches on the motorway decked with Union flags in their back windows.